-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-This section applies to the HCBS STAR+PLUS Waiver (SPW) program.
-Assisted Living (AL) services provide a 24-hour living arrangement for persons who, because of physical or mental limitation, are unable to continue independent functioning in their own homes.
-Services are provided in personal care facilities licensed by the Department of Aging and Disability Services (DADS).
-SPW participants are responsible for their room and board costs and, if applicable, copayment for AL.
+This section applies to the STAR+PLUS Home and Community Based Services (HCBS) program.
+Assisted living (AL) services provide a 24-hour living arrangement for persons who, because of physical or mental limitation, are unable to continue independent functioning in their own homes.
+Services are provided in personal care facilities licensed by the Texas Health and Human Services Commission (HHSC).
+STAR+PLUS HCBS program participants are responsible for their room and board costs and, if applicable, copayment for AL.

 The purpose of AL services is to promote the availability of appropriate services for elderly and disabled persons in a home-like environment to enhance the dignity, independence, individuality, privacy, choice and decision making ability of the participant.
 The personal care facility must provide each participant a separate living unit to guarantee their privacy, dignity and independence.